 Craig is a sought after speaker at corporate events, industry conferences and academic conferences related to drones.
 He also frequently appears on television and radio to discuss emerging drone technologies.

 Michael recently completed his term as Administrator of the Federal Aviation Administration (FAA).
 He served a total of seven and a half years at the FAA and was the longest tenured Administrator in the agency’s history.
 He joined the agency in 2010 as Deputy Administrator and served as Acting Administrator before being confirmed by the Senate as Administrator in January 2013.
-He currently is a Senior Advisor to Macquarie Holdings (USA), Inc.
+He currently is President of MPH Consulting, LLC.

 During his FAA tenure, Michael redefined the FAA’s regulatory relationship with the aviation industry to achieve greater levels of safety through increased collaboration and widespread sharing of data.
 He led the agency’s efforts to modernize the nation’s air traffic control system through the NextGen program while preparing the way for the safe integration of commercial space operations and small unmanned aircraft systems (UAS).
 He is also well known for eliminating the decades old ban on the use portable electronic devices aboard airplanes during takeoff and landing, making it possible to use many devices from gate to gate.